g00glen00b/dimitri.codes/content/posts/2023/2023-03-21-astro-pokedex/index.md

 ## Creating a dynamic page

-Our pokédex application will contain two pages:
+With Astro, all Markdown, MDX and Astro components under the **src/pages** folder will be rendered as individual pages.
+The naming of the file and the folder structure will remain the same.

+For example, **src/pages/index.astro** will be available as the root index-page.
+**src/pages/about.md** on the other hand will be accessible through `/about/`.

-1. A paginated overview of all pokémons (`/page/{pageNumber}`)
+For this tutorial, I will create a Pokédex with a paginated overview of all Pokémon.
-2. A detail page about a single pokémon (`/pokemon/{pokemonNumber}`)
+For example, on page 1 you'll see the first 10 Pokémon, on page 2 the next 10 and so on.

-To create these pages with a dynamic variable in the name of the page, we use square brackets.
+To create these dynamic pages, we use square brackets in the name of the file.
-For example, to create the overview of all pokémon, create a file called **src/pages/page/\[page\].astro**.
+For example, if we create a file called **src/pages/page/\[page\].astro**, then the pages will be available as `/page/1`, `/page/2`, ... .

-Within this page, we put the following code:
+To access the `[page]` parameter, we write the following code:

 ```typescript jsx
 ---